InvestingStocks

 As an example lets say you got 7% returns on £100K over 25 years of saving for retirement with with your index fund after fees.
 You’d end up with just about £543,000.
 With the ETF version you’d end up with £539,000.
 That’s a difference of approximately £4,000.

 Not a lot when we are talking over half a million pounds, but a difference all the same.
-So I think what this means is, if you have a choice between the two you’d usually want to go for the index fund.
-However, if the index fund isn’t available or you have another reason to go with an ETF, just go with it and don’t sweat the difference.
+So I think what this means is, if you have a choice between the two you’d usually want to go for cheaper option and if that’s the index fund go for that one.
+However, if the index fund isn’t available or you have another reason to go with an ETF, just go with that and don’t sweat the difference.
 This certainly won’t make or break your investment success.

 Tax efficiency

-The reason for this is that funds following indices don’t change their holdings very often.
+The big reason for this tax efficiency is that funds following indices don’t change their holdings very often.
 This is powerful because it does wonders for reducing capital gains tax.

 But again, just to reiterate this only works perfectly for an ETF that follows an index.
 If an ETF was managed by a highly active manager that was constantly buying and selling shares tax costs could be high.